Skip to content

 <a href="#project.conftest.command_line_arguments">command_line_arguments</a>

-] -- instantiate objects from configs --> experiment_config
+] -- instantiate objects from configs --> config

 datamodule[